seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **ARIEL**
 You are three fiends of sin, whom Destiny,
 That hath to instrument this lower world
-And what is in ‘t, the never-surfeited sea
+And what is in 't, the never-surfeited sea
 Hath caused to belch up you; and on this island
-Where man doth not inhabit; you ‘mongst men
+Where man doth not inhabit; you 'mongst men
 Being most unfit to live.
 I have made you mad;
 And even with such-like valour men hang and drown
 Their proper selves.